Tony Covatta

 Book Review

 A few years back I was an active book reviewer on Amazon, logging several hundred reviews of books newly published not to mention older classics that I felt deserved a bit more attention than they were getting.
 Amazon and Goodreads got to be more of a chore than I wanted to reckon with and I gradually stopped the reviews.
-With this new website of my own, I intend to get back into reviewing, and anyone stopping by will see whether and how I have gotten back into it.
+I am getting back into reviewing, and anyone stopping by will see whether and how I have gotten back into it.

 Current Events